meerk40t/svgelements/README.md

                     pass
  ```

 Here a few things are checked.
 The element.values for ['visibility'] is checked if it's hidden it is not added to our flat object list.
 Texts are specific added.
 Paths are only added if they have `PathSegments` and are not completely blank.
 Any Shape object is converted to a Path() object and reified.
 Any SVGImage objects are loaded.
 This is a soft dependency on PIL/Pillow to load images stored within SVG.
 The SVG `.elements()` function can also take a conditional function that well be used to test each element before yielding it.
 In most cases we don't want every single type of thing an svg can produce.
-We might just want all the Path objects so we check for any Path and include that but also for any non-Path Shape and convert that to a path.
+We might just want all the Path objects so we check for any Path and include that but also for any non-Path Shape and convert that to a path. `pathname` is an attempt to get the local directory for loading relative path images.

 # Overview